Refer to the admission options below to see how you can become a WVU Mountaineer.

 - been accepted by the department.

 The above are minimum University standards.
-Specific degree programs frequently set higher standards and also may set additional requirements, such as the submission of standardized test scores or letters of recommendation.
-Please visit our Graduate Education and Life home page for further information.
+Specific degree programs frequently set higher standards and also may set additional requirements, such as the submission of standardized test scores or letters of recommendation among other items.
+Details on these program-specific requirements can be found via the Program Database.
+For more on graduate education including funding options, student life, research, and academics, please visit Graduate Education and Life.

 Home schooled applicants and those graduating from non-accredited high schools must meet the minimum requirements for application review and also submit a typed manuscript or description of their class background.
 Minimally, this documentation must include: